Nikki Rollo, PhD, LMFTview bio >>

 Christie Tcharkhoutian is a Licensed Marriage and Family Therapist and clinical outreach/admissions specialist at Reasons Eating Disorder Center.
 Christie received her Bachelor’s degree in Psychology and Music Industry from the University of Southern California and her Master’s Degree in Marriage and Family Therapy also from USC.
 Christie brings her kindness, warmth, passion & expertise of the eating disorder industry to her work at Reasons.
 Drawing upon her clinical experience, she is dedicated to assisting patients through the admissions process with empathy, respect & devotion to advocating for appropriate treatment.
 She is passionate about building relationships with fellow clinicians and sharing the quality, holistic, person-centered treatment provided by Reasons.
 She is an active member of the community, holding leadership positions for the California Association of Marriage & Family Therapists, the International Association of Eating Disorder Professionals and the Armenian American Mental Health Association.

-Clinical Outreach Specialist
+Clinical Outreach Specialist (Western Region)

 Shannon Braasch, MAview bio >>